ansys/pyfluent-visualization/doc/source/getting_started/index.rst

 For instructions on installing the ``pyfluent-visualization`` package and modfiyng it locally, see the `README <https://github.com/pyansys/pyfluent-visualization/blob/main/README.rst>`_.
-The cahnges that you make are reflected in your setup after you restart the Python kernel.
+The changes that you make are reflected in your setup after you restart the Python kernel.

 This allows you to install the PyFluent ``ansys-fluent-visualization`` module